johanley/almanac/README.md

 - use daily-high data for the *Charlottetown A* weather station (the airport) over a long period; let's say there are 51 years of data
 - use plus-minus 3 days on either side of March 10, that is, *March 7 to March 13 inclusive*
 - gather together all the daily highs for those 7 days, across all 51 years (*7 x 51 = 357* readings)
-- sort the 357 readings from lowest to highest
+- sort/list the 357 readings from lowest to highest
-- select the reading in the middle (the median value) as the normal high temperature for March 10 for Charlottetown
+- select the reading in the middle of the list (the median value) as the normal high temperature for March 10 for Charlottetown
+- to find the *80%-range* for the data, drop the top and bottom 10% of the values in the list; this is a measure of the spread in the data

 This technique uses *median* values, not *average/mean* values.
 This avoids some minor skew from extreme values.